Anurag252/Learning-Go/README.md

 Go lets you use an integer literal in floating point expressions or even assign an integer literal to a floating point variable.
 This is because literals in Go are untyped; they can interact with any variable that’s compatible with the literal.

+Booleans
+The bool type represents Boolean variables.
+Variables of bool type can have one of two values: true or false.
+The zero value for a bool is false:

+Numeric Types
+Go has a large number of numeric types: 12 different types (and a few special names) that are grouped into three categories.

+A byte is an alias for uint8; it is legal to assign, compare, or perform mathematical operations between a byte and a uint8.
+However, you rarely see uint8 used in Go code; just call it a byte.

+The second special name is int.
+On a 32-bit CPU, int is a 32-bit signed integer like an int32.
+On most 64-bit CPUs, int is a 64-bit signed integer, just like an int64.
+Because int isn’t consistent from platform to platform, it is a compile-time error to assign, compare, or perform mathematical operations between an int and an int32 or int64 without a type conversion

+There are two other special names for integer types, rune and uintptr.details about them later

+The reason why int64 and uint64 are the idiomatic choice in this situation is that Go doesn’t have generics (yet) and doesn’t have function overloading.
+Without these features, you’d need to write many functions with slightly different names to implement your algorithm.
+Using int64 and uint64 means that you can write the code once and let your callers use type conversions to pass values in and convert data that’s returned.

+You can see this pattern in the Go standard library with the functions FormatInt/FormatUint and ParseInt/ParseUint in the strconv package.
+There are other situations, like in the math/bits package, where the size of the integer matters.
+In those cases, you need to write a separate function for every integer type.

+You can combine any of the arithmetic operators with = to modify a variable: +=, -=, *=, /=, and %=.

+Just like the arithmetic operators, you can also combine all of the logical operators with = to modify a variable: &=, |=, ^=, &^=, <<=, and >>=.

+You can use all the standard mathematical and comparison operators with floats, except %.
+Floating point division has a couple of interesting properties.
+Dividing a nonzero floating point variable by 0 returns +Inf or -Inf (positive or negative infinity), depending on the sign of the number.
+Dividing a floating point variable set to 0 by 0 returns NaN (Not a Number).

+There isn’t a lot to the complex number support in Go.
+Go defines two complex number types. complex64 uses float32 values to represent the real and imaginary part, and complex128 uses float64 values.

+Strings in Go are immutable; you can reassign the value of a string variable, but you cannot change the value of the string that is assigned to it.

+Go also has a type that represents a single code point.
+The rune type is an alias for the int32 type, just like byte is an alias for uint8.
+As you could probably guess, a rune literal’s default type is a rune, and a string literal’s default type is a string.

+ Go doesn’t allow automatic type promotion between variables.
+You must use a type conversion when variable types do not match.
+Even different-sized integers and floats must be converted to the same type to interact.
+This makes it clear exactly what type you want without having to memorize any type conversion rules (see Example 2-2).

+ `var x int = 10
+var y float64 = 30.2
+var z float64 = float64(x) + y
+var d int = x + int(y)`

+variable declaration :-

+`var x int = 10`
+`var x, y int = 10, 20`

+var (
+    x    int
+    y        = 20
+    z    int = 30
+    d, e     = 40, "hello"
+    f, g string
+)

+The most common declaration style within functions is :=.
+Outside of a function, use declaration lists on the rare occasions when you are declaring multiple package-level variables.

+You should rarely declare variables outside of functions, in what’s called the package block (see “Blocks”).
+Package-level variables whose values change are a bad idea.
+When you have a variable outside of a function, it can be difficult to track the changes made to it, which makes it hard to understand how data is flowing through your program.
+This can lead to subtle bugs.
+As a general rule, you should only declare variables in the package block that are effectively immutable.